Dear New International Exchange Student (J-1 visa holding students),

 The following options are available:

 - The best option is the FlyAway Bus, which can be boarded outside each terminal at LAX – Look for the FlyAway Bus signs.
 It departs approximately every half-hour (24hrs) and goes non-stop to the FlyAway Bus Terminal at Van Nuys, California.
-Please note that there is a Flyaway Bus to two other destinations, so make sure you get on the Van Nuys FLYAWAY Bus (not Union Station or Westwood).
+Please note that there is a Flyaway Bus to one other destination, so make sure you get on the Van Nuys FLYAWAY Bus (not Union Station).
 Travel time is 50 minutes and costs $9.75 one way (You can buy a ticket when you arrive at Van Nuys, but please note that payment is only by credit or debit card – No cash).
 Take a taxi from the Van Nuys Terminal to the CSUN campus (see below for the address for student housing).
-Please visit LAX website for more information.

 - A shuttle van is also available outside each terminal at LAX.
 These vans carry several passengers and make several stops.
 Board the San Fernando Valley shuttle.
 The estimated cost is approximately $15-$45 and the estimated travel time is one to one and one half hours.
 Advance reservations can be made at Super Shuttle website.